[Updated Aug 2023 with actual results of savings for period August 2022 to August 2023 – skip to end for results.]

 Here in the UK where I live we are very fortunate in that we live in a super-insulated home, we built in 2018.

 In the UK, domestic energy prices have moved from being capped annually to being capped every 6 months.
 Between September 2019 and October 2022 our combined electricity and gas bill has jumped nearly four times!
-The really big jumps were in March 2022 and October 2022.
+The really big jumps in the cost of energy was in March 2022 and October 2022.
+That was on the back of the Russia’s invasion Ukraine on 24th February 2022 in an escalation of the Russo-Ukrainian War which began in 2014.
 We expect another major jump in March 2023.

 Our jump in gas and electricity domestic energy charges from September 2019 to :

 Back in March 2022 when the writing was on the wall that energy prices were going to skyrocket we decided to do a deep analysis of our energy and fuel use.
-What we have been able to do is put in place some measures to help combat the cost rises that came in October 2022 and maintain our domestic costs at the March 2022 levels.
+What we have been able to do is put in place some measures to help combat the cost rises that came in October 2022 by reducing our consumption of gas and electricity so as to maintain our household energy costs at the March 2022 levels.
+So as cost go up we have looked at ways of reducing our energy measured in kWh.

 We expect that in March 2023 there will be another BIG hike in prices.
 For that hike, we will be unable to make any more savings (except maybe some very, very marginal ones).
 The options in March 2023 will be: pay the increased price, turn off the heating for longer periods, wrap up more and add clothing layers or some combination!